storacha/docs/src/pages/w3up-client.md

 When you upload things to Storacha, each upload is associated with a "space", which is a unique identifier that acts as a namespace for your content.
 Spaces are identified by DID using keys created locally on your devices.

-The first thing to do is login your Agent with your email address.
+The first thing to do is log in to your Agent with your email address.
 Calling `login` will cause an email to be sent to the given address.
 Once a user clicks the confirmation link in the email, the `login` method will resolve.
 Make sure to check for errors, as `login` will fail if the email is not confirmed within the expiration timeout.
 Authorization needs to happen only once per agent.

 ```js
 const account = await client.login("zaphod@beeblebrox.galaxy");